stfab/my-website/_posts/2023-04-04-data-pipelines-as-code-with-delta-live-tables.md

 ---
 layout: post
-title: "Data Pipelines as Code With Delta Live Tables"
+title: "Pipelines as Code With Delta Live Tables"
-description: "In this blog post, I will explore how to create data pipelines as code with Delta Live Tables, the latest ETL framework from Databricks.
-By leveraging the power of Delta Live Tables, developers can create pipelines that are reliable, scalable, and easy to maintain."
+description: "In this blog post, I will explore how to create data pipelines as code with Delta Live Tables, the latest ETL framework from Databricks."
 author: "Fabian Stadler"
 categories: tech
 tags: [data-engineering,tools]